kmarx-kmarx-kmarx/Gcode-Mechaduino-Rewrite/README.md

 The poseidon prime body could be printed in PLA, but PLA will deform and become brittle in an autoclave.
 It is advised to print usig polypropylene with a relatively high number of walls to ensure no water can enter the blocks.

 ### Build Videos
-See the buld videos in the MEDIA folder.
-Follow the numbers 1 to 4 to see assembly in the proper order.
+See the [build videos](https://drive.google.com/drive/folders/1_DpoKlkosWUYHRFKvAd-3BIp1i3CB5ML?usp=sharing) for a guide on how to build poseidon prime.